KGPML/Deep-Vessel/README.md

 <img src="https://github.com/Ankush96/Deep-Vessel/blob/master/images/Architecture.jpg?raw=True" width="800">

-The system was trained on a machine with 24 CPU cores, 32 GB RAM and Tesla K-20C GPU.
+The system was trained on a machine with dual Intel Xeon E5-2630 v2 CPUs, 32 GB RAM and NVIDIA Tesla K-20C GPU.
 Average training time for each model was 3.5 hours (for 10000 epochs).
 Average inference time for each image was 55 secs on the said machine.

 <hr>
 ## Some Results